-A fire risk assessment has been carried out for all Council 'Corporate' premises.
-These are held at each site within the Fire Log Book.
-We carry out a review of these whenever any significant changes are made to building layouts or processes carried out in them.
+CBC will maintain responsibility for fire safety with their 'Corporate' premises, and as such a Fire Risk Assessment will be completed for these sites and stored electronically available to necessary managers.
+These may also be held at each site within the Fire Log Book.
+We will carry out a review of these whenever any significant changes are made to building layouts or processes carried out in them, or at least every three years.